Importing Data Using Default Parsers

 • Chinese Simplified (GB18030) – GB18030 is the registered Internet name for the official character set of the People's Republic of China (PRC), superseding GB2312.
 This character set is formally called “Chinese National Standard GB 18030-2005: Information technology -- Chinese coded character set.”
 GB abbreviates Guójiā Biāozhun, which means national standard in Chinese.
 (This description is cited from Wikipedia.)
 This option is the default when the Chinese language preference has been selected.

-9. If you are uploading a QIF file, select a date from the Date Format field.
+9. If you're uploading a QIF file, select a date format from the Date Format field.

 Note:

-The QIF file format is no longer supported.
-Switch to one of the new supported formats.
+The QIF file format isn't supported.
+Use one of the new supported formats instead.

 10. Click Import.